 Safety first.
 Though the DJI batteries are generally safe, Li-Po batteries must be handled with care.
 There are many videos on YouTube which show how mishandling these batteries can cause them to explode or burn up violently.
 To be on the safe side, we keep ours in LiPo battery fireproof bags.
 Also note that according to the TSA and the IATA, you cannot put these batteries in checked luggage when you board a plane.

 Bags matter.
 There are many drone bags out there.
 Some are soft sided.
 Some are hard sided.
 We chose the Manfrotto Pro-Light 3N1-35 Camera Backpack since it’s the very same backpack that DJI sold with their name on it (and a few drone specific modifications) for $100 more.
 The drone is held securely in the main compartment along with the remote controller, tablet, propellers, charger and other accessories.
-In the upper compartment there’s enough space for my SLR camera with a large lens attached.
-The backpack is comfortable enough to wear while hiking and it has a laptop compartment which I use to hold my Camekback water bladder while hiking.
+In the upper compartment there’s enough space for Eric’s SLR camera with a large lens attached.
+The backpack is comfortable enough to wear while hiking and it has a laptop compartment which we use to hold a Camekback water bladder while hiking.
 Manfrotto now makes a new tailor-made drone bag called the Manfrotto MB BP-D1 DJI Drone Backpack and it’s the bag I’d purchase now.

 Wind is a killer.
-According to DJI, the Phantom 3 Professional can fly in wind up to 22 mph.
+According to DJI, the Phantom 3 Professional can fly in wind up to 22 mph (35 kmph).
 We’ve seen videos of people putting their drones up in even crazier winds.
 Personally, we like to be conservative as we’re not eager to lose this flying machine.
 Remember that wind speed a few hundred feet up can be double the speed on the ground.
 Also keep in mind which direction the wind is traveling.
 Though the remote control gives an accurate real-time status of how much flying time you have left and, therefore, when you need to return, it doesn’t account for headwind which could make the return trip longer and more energy intensive.
 Crashing your drone because the battery ran out due to a stiff head-wind would be pretty foolish.